nite-coder/bifrost/docs/configuration.md

 ## resolver

 The DNS resolver configuration.
 By default, Bifrost will resolve all domain name and cache all IPs at beginning.
-The cache won't be refresh until the gateway is restarted or reloaded.
+The cache will not refresh until the gateway is restarted or reloaded.

 Example: